April 18, 2024

 But how do these parts burn out?
 Well, like any part of any system, contactors wear out with age.
 Another way contactors get burnt out is when your AC system overheats.
 When this happens, the electrical flow of your system is interrupted and the adjacent AC components will not receive the electricity that they require and, therefore, will not operate.
 Besides, there are times when contactors can get stuck in the “up” or “down” position.
 If they get stuck in the “up” position, they won’t stop the electrical flow.
 In contrast, if it’s in the “down” position, the contactor will continue to run electricity to the components even if the cooling cycle has finished or, in some cases, is not supposed to be running at that time.

 Therefore, if your AC fan is not working, it might be because the contactors controlling electricity to your AC fan are stuck in the “up” position or have burnt out.
-For this reason, Beltway Air Conditioning & Heating recommends always ensuring that you perform general maintenance on your system so you can prolong its life.
-However, if you think you might be having AC system issues related to a bad contactor, it’s never too late to call a technician from Beltway Air Conditioning & Heating since just a simple repair now might save a full replacement of AC parts later.
+For this reason, Beltway Air Conditioning, Heating, & Plumbing recommends always ensuring that you perform general maintenance on your system so you can prolong its life.
+However, if you think you might be having AC system issues related to a bad contactor, it’s never too late to call a technician from Beltway Air Conditioning, Heating, & Plumbing since just a simple repair now might save a full replacement of AC parts later.

 6. Air Filter Is Blocked